aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Add a new tab

+Now, you need to add a tab selection to the tabbed navigation to trigger the route change, so that your list module can be rendered.

-Modify the HTML page *src/app/pages/tabs/tabs.page.html* by adding a new 'List' tab under `<ion-tabs>` with the following code.
+Modify the HTML page *src/app/pages/tabs/tabs.page.html* by adding a new 'List' tab under `<ion-tabs>` .
 This will create a new tab to display your list page.

 ```html
 <ion-tab label="List" icon="information-circle" href="/tabs/(list:list)">